fahad-israr/iiittlibrary/README.md

 # iiittlibrary

-A Progressive Web App servicing as a Library Management System for College
+A Progressive Web App serving as a Library Management System for College

 Experince the app here: **https://fahad00cms.github.io/iiittlibrary/**